Dr Leo Pien Ming Sean

 MBBS, MRCS (Edin), MMed (Ortho)

-After retiring from active military service in 2012, Dr. Leo joined Changi General Hospital (CGH) and worked as an orthopaedic consultant.
-Dr. Leo plays an active role in training young medical doctors through his appointment as a clinical tutor with the Yong Loo Lin School of Medicine in NUS and also the Lee Kong Chian School of Medicine in Nanyang Technological University (NTU).
-He had been a mentored many undergraduate students and was awarded the the NUS Special Recognition Award for being a role model to the medial graduating class of 2016.
-Dr. Leo is also a Faculty member of the Singhealth Orthopaedic Residency Program and was involved in the interview, selection and training of orthopaedic residents to become eventual orthopaedic specialists.
+After retiring from active military service in 2012, Dr Leo joined Changi General Hospital (CGH) and worked as an orthopaedic consultant.
+Dr Leo plays an active role in training young medical doctors through his appointment as a clinical tutor with the Yong Loo Lin School of Medicine in NUS and also the Lee Kong Chian School of Medicine in Nanyang Technological University (NTU).
+He had been mentored many undergraduate students and was awarded the NUS Special Recognition Award for being a role model to the medical graduating class of 2016.
+Dr Leo is also a Faculty member of the Singhealth Orthopaedic Residency Program and was involved in the interview, selection and training of orthopaedic residents to become eventual orthopaedic specialists.
 He also supervises overseas clinical fellows during their attachments with Changi General Hospital Orthopaedic Department.
-Dr. Leo is frequently invited to teach junior doctors from the ASEAN region through overseas orthopaedics courses and workshops.
+Dr Leo is frequently invited to teach junior doctors from the ASEAN region through overseas orthopaedics courses and workshops.

 His subspecialty clinical expertise includes management of:

-During his free time, Dr. Leo is an endurance sport enthusiast and enjoys distance running and cycling.
+During his free time, Dr Leo is an endurance sports enthusiast and enjoys distance running and cycling.